OMeyer973/MixAR/README.md

 - variables names are written in lowerCamelCase

+- class property names are written in UpperCamelCase - eg : public int CardId { get; private set; }

-- public class members are allowed (but do not put everything in public if not necessary !) note : it is possible to change a private variable via inspector with a certain [flag] in the code (written between brackets[])
+- public class members are allowed (but do not put everything in public if not necessary !) note : I think it is possible to change a private variable via inspector with a certain [flag] in the code (written between brackets[])

-- private class members variables are written with " _ " as a prefix.
+- private / protected class members variables are written with " _ " as a prefix.

 ### Comic boxes Animations production process
 #### for each animation